diambra/docs/content/_index.en.md

 To receive support, use the dedicated channel in our <a href="https://diambra.ai/discord" target="_blank">Discord Server</a>.

-To request features or report bugs, use the GitHub issue tracker for the specific repository:
+To request features or report bugs, use GitHub discussions and issue trackers for the repositories:

+- <a href="https://github.com/orgs/diambra/discussions" target="_blank">DIAMBRA Discussions</a>
 - <a href="https://github.com/diambra/arena/issues" target="_blank">DIAMBRA Arena Issue Tracker</a>
 - <a href="https://github.com/diambra/agents/issues" target="_blank">DIAMBRA Agents Issue Tracker</a>